dr-cannabotics/canna_control/README.md

 ### Automated Cannabis Cultivation System

-The **Automated Cannabis Cultivation System** is an advanced solution aimed at optimizing the cannabis growing environment using Arduino and Raspberry Pi technologies.
-The system manages critical factors like temperature, CO2 levels, light schedules, and nutrient delivery with high precision.
-It features a Real-Time Clock (RTC) to automate light cycles and environmental controls, while data logging with InfluxDB and visualization with Grafana provide comprehensive insights into system performance and plant growth.
+The **Automated Cannabis Cultivation System** is a sophisticated solution designed to optimize the growing environment for cannabis plants using Arduino and Raspberry Pi technologies.
+The system precisely controls critical factors such as temperature, CO2 levels, light schedules, ventilation, and nutrient delivery.
+A Real-Time Clock (RTC) ensures accurate timing for automated management of light cycles and environmental conditions.
+Data logging with InfluxDB provides insights into system performance and plant growth, while Grafana is used for visualization and monitoring.
 An optional web interface allows for remote monitoring and control, and the system can be expanded to include hydroponic nutrient management for advanced cultivation.

 ### Personal Motivation

-This project stemmed from an initial experiment with a small hydroponic kitchen garden, which, despite basic equipment, yielded unsatisfactory results.
-This experience highlighted the need for a more efficient cultivation approach.
-Motivated to enhance growing conditions, I developed this Automated Cannabis Cultivation System to leverage Arduino and Raspberry Pi technologies, creating a sophisticated, automated environment that maximizes plant growth and simplifies the cultivation process.
+The inspiration for this project came from an initial experiment with a small hydroponic kitchen garden, where basic equipment like a lamp and a window were used to regulate the environment.
+Despite its simplicity, the yield was low and the process rudimentary.
+This experience underscored the need for improved efficiency in cultivation.
+Driven by a desire to enhance growing conditions, I developed this Automated Cannabis Cultivation System to leverage Arduino and Raspberry Pi technologies, creating a sophisticated, automated environment that maximizes plant growth and simplifies the cultivation process.

 ### Features